 Kabul is currently a tense place.
 It has had periods of unrest many times in the past (the 2006 riots that erupted after American soldiers caused a multi-fatality motor vehicle accident springs instantly to mind) but Kabul isn’t experiencing unrest – it’s tense like a tight spring.
 The endgame is near, internationals are no longer welcomed in most parts of the country and barely tolerated in the rest.
 Armored SUV’s, still the only way most internationals will travel in Kabul, are routinely stopped and the legally licensed weapons of the international security consultants confiscated.
 On a technical note every weapon owned and licensed to PSC firms are now illegal because the Afghan Public Protection Force (APPF) was supposed to take over the security duties from international PSC’s last month and that’s not remotely close to happening.
 For those who do have APPF guards on their compounds the word is the guards have no weapons and are not being paid by the APPF leadership.
 This is a surprise to who?
-Nobody that has clue about how these things usually work out in Afghanistan I can assure you.
+Nobody that has clue about how these things usually work out in Afghanistan.